 How do You Prove Diminished Value in a Car Insurance Claim?

 Depending on the make, model, year, and amenities, the diminished value of your vehicle could be many thousands of dollars.
 In Florida, the plaintiff (claimant) carries the burden of proving the diminished value of their vehicle.
 This means that you (and your car accident lawyer, if you have one) must document your vehicle’s diminution.

 Proving diminution can present a significant challenge, especially to a vehicle owner.
-Some collision damage repair shops can provide an estimate of value for your car with and without having undergone damage and repair.
+Some collision damage repair shops can estimate your car’s value with and without having undergone damage and repair.
 However, the insurance company may not accept this assessment.

 We Can Consult with Experts on Your Car’s Value